San Francisco Mime Troupe: Origins

-The group was founded in 1959 by R. G. Davis as a medium of expression of his divergent theatrical concepts.
+The group was founded in 1959 by Ronald G. Davis as a medium of expression of his divergent theatrical concepts.
 The group debuted on October 29, 1959, with Games—3 Sets, and two other plays.
 By 1961, the group transitioned to the commedia dell'arte format to more thoroughly comment on perceived political repression in the United States, the growing civil rights movement and military and covert intervention abroad.

 In the mid-1960s the group started to rely less on the direct commedia dell'arte format and transitioned into having an objective of "teaching, directing towards change and to be an example of change".
 It also began integrating elements of jazz into its musical composition, eventually leading to the inclusion of a jazz band within the troupe.
 Their first outdoor performance was in May 1962 at Golden Gate Park.
 The group also gained notoriety for its numerous altercations with law enforcement, which resulted in performing at benefits to raise money for legal fees.
+The group was also associated and shared members with the Diggers.
 In 1967, a benefit called "Appeal IV" featured the bands the Grateful Dead, Jefferson Airplane, Quicksilver Messenger Service and Moby Grape.